 What is the Tufts CTSI Pilot Studies Program?

-The Tufts CTSI Pilot Studies Program is a funding opportunity supported by the National Center for Advancing Translational Sciences (NCATS) – one of 27 Institutes and Centers at the National Institutes of Health (NIH).
-The program provides one-year awards to individual investigators and research teams at Tufts CTSI-affiliated academic, medical, industry, not-for-profit, and community partner and collaborator institutions.
-It aims to improve population health by supporting innovative, interdisciplinary, high impact, translational science projects that will allow investigators to develop and disseminate novel tools or methods and/or to generate sufficient preliminary data for a larger follow-on study.
-Applicants are expected to have a defined plan for the publication and dissemination of all research results and for seeking future extramural funding as well as an integrated strategy for engaging relevant stakeholders to support collective action for health improvement.
+The Tufts CTSI Pilot Studies Program is a funding opportunity supported by the National Center for Advancing Translational Sciences (NCATS), part of the National Institutes of Health (NIH).
+The program provides one-year awards to investigators and research teams at Tufts CTSI-affiliated partner and collaborator organizations.
+It aims to improve health by supporting new, innovative, interdisciplinary, high-impact, translational science projects rather than established projects or extensions of ongoing research.
+Applicants are expected to have a defined plan for the publication and dissemination of all research results and for seeking future extramural funding.
+They should also have an integrated strategy for engaging relevant stakeholders to support collective action for health improvement.

 What is translational science?